 Stop 1: Start Your London Itinerary At The Museum of Natural History

-An incredible freebie, the Museum of Natural History located near the V&A gives you a totally different collection of artifacts to include involving the earth, nature, the animal kingdom, space, and more.
+An incredible freebie, the Museum of Natural History located near the V&A [Victoria and Albert Museum] gives you a totally different collection of artifacts to include involving the earth, nature, the animal kingdom, space, and more.
 This museum is a must-see to include on your 4 day London itinerary.
 Check out the giant replica of the Blue Whale!
 You will be floored at the size of the largest mammal on earth along with many other tidbits of priceless information.
 If you get the case of the nibbles, the café inside the museum does a killer banana split if so inclined.
+If you are spending 4 days in London in winter, there is also a cute ice skating rink located right outside!

 Tour Suggestion: Kid’s tour of the natural history museum